jpaulm/javafbp-websockets/README.md

 This project comprises some components which support WebSockets for JavaFBP, plus a test case to illustrate their use.
 The components are basically **@tootallnate**'s AutobahnServerTest code - see the [Java-WebSocket](https://github.com/TooTallNate/Java-WebSocket) web page - split into two JavaFBP components: `WebSocketReceive` and `WebSocketRespond`.

+Some minor checking has been added to the source for this project, but it has not been published to Maven.

 The key concept here is that of "substreams", where each substream is delimited by special Information Packets (IPs): `open bracket` and `close bracket`.
 The first IP of each substream provides the context information, including an indication of which client sent it.

 For video on interactive systems, with demo of JavaFBP-WebSockets, click on https://youtu.be/IvTAexROKSA .